-- Place flour, sugar and salt in food processor.
+- Pulse Dry: Place flour, sugar and salt in food processor.
 Pulse twice to combine.

-- Scatter butter across surface.
+- Cut in butter: Scatter butter across surface.
 Pulse 5 times until the largest pieces are the size of chickpeas.

-- With the motor running on low, pour 2.5 tbsp of water into the tube feeder.
+- Add chilled water: With the motor running on low, pour 2.5 tbsp of water into the tube feeder.

-- Keep blitzing for 10 seconds until crumbs form (also see video).
+- Form crumbs: Keep blitzing for 10 seconds until crumbs form (also see video).
 Pinch between fingers - they should stick and form a dough.

-- Tip crumbs out onto work surface, bring together into dome (don't knead), pat into 2cm/ 4/5" thick disc.
+- Form disc: Tip crumbs out onto work surface, bring together into dome (don't knead), pat into 2cm/ 4/5" thick disc.

-- Wrap in clingwrap then refrigerate 1 hour (up to 2 days, otherwise freeze).
+- Chill: Wrap in clingwrap then refrigerate 1 hour (up to 2 days, otherwise freeze).

-- Sprinkle work surface with flour, unwrap dough and place on the flour.
+- Dust with flour: Sprinkle work surface with flour, unwrap dough and place on the flour.
 Sprinkle top with flour, dust rolling pin with flour.

-- Roll out into round that's 10cm/4" larger than 22.5cm/9" pie tin.
+- Roll out: Roll out into round that's 10cm/4" larger than 22.5cm/9" pie tin.
 Patch up and roll over cracks as necessary

-- Gently roll the pastry so it wraps around the rolling pin.
-Unroll it over the pie tin.
+- Transfer to pie dish: Gently roll the pastry so it wraps around the rolling pin.
+Unroll it over the pie dish.

-- Drape pastry into pie tin (do not stretch/pull) then trim edges with scissors leaving a 1 cm / 2/5" overhang.
+- Drape pastry into pie tin (do not stretch/pull, causes shrinkage) then trim edges with scissors leaving a 1 cm / 2/5" overhang.